HiDefTextiles/HiDefKnits/README.md

 -   *Describe the project and its objectives.
 What are the estimated results / products project nature are the products (such as tools, equipment, software, service).*

 There has always a strong tradition of knitting for centuries, with earliest knitted artifacts dating as far back as 11th century.
+Knitting is largely feminine  utilitarian art form that unites women across cultures and continents.
-Many countries have a rich heritage of knitting, and Iceland is known worldwide for both our unique wool, such as lopi, and the traditional Icelandic *Lopapeysa,* which is a unique variation of fair-isle knitting of a blouson with a circular yoke.
+Many countries have a rich heritage of knitting.
+Iceland is known worldwide for both our unique wool, such as lopi, and the traditional Icelandic *lopapeysa,* which is a unique variation of fair-isle knitting of a blouson with a circular yoke.
 The renowned lopapeysa, is relatively new, as it first documentation is from the 60s.
 But as years go by, the design of the traditional woolen sweater has changed in line with fashion trends.
 There are an endless variations of patterns in terms of silhouettes and texture.
-For instance, in the case of the *lopapeysa,* they are new often buttoned-up, opened up with a zipper, hooded, with inset pockets, and the list goes on.
+For instance, in the case of the lopapeysa, they are now often buttoned-up, opened up with a zipper, hooded, with inset pockets, and the list goes on.
 But all of them share the same underlying baseline structure.

 Knitting can be very rewarding, as it’s generally a labor of love.
 Studies have shown that knitting has many health benefits[[1]](#_ftn1) as its practice can be a form of meditation.
+Knitting used to be considered passé and only in the domain of grandmothers, but in recent years there has been a massive resurgence.
+Knitting (and crocheting) have turned into hipster pastimes for men and women of varying ages.
-Knitting used to be considered passé and only for grandmothers, but in recent years there has been a massive resurgence.
-Partly due to celebrity fans like Kate Moss and Amanda Seyfried taking up knitting, but a larger impact to the knitting revival is thanks to the internet age.
+The revival is partly due to celebrity fans like Kate Moss and Amanda Seyfried taking up knitting, but a larger impact to the knitting revival is thanks to the internet age.
 Online tutorials help wannabe knitters to become self-learned novices and later experts.
 There is also a large international community on the social networking site [Ravelry](http://www.raverly.com) that has over 6.21 million registered users.
 Ravelry connects knitting and crochets enthusiasts and professionals.
 It is both a social platform where users can share and discuss their knitwork, but also a